nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 Use case resumes from Step 4.

-**Use case 11: Add a student to a lesson**
+**Use case 11: Add student(s) to lesson(s)**

-Pre-conditions: The student has been added to TutorAid and the lesson has been created.
+Pre-conditions: The students have been added to TutorAid and the lessons have been created.

 **MSS**

 1. Tutor requests the list of students and lessons.
 2. TutorAid displays the list of all students and lessons.
-3. Tutor identifies the indices of the specific student and the specific lesson to which they wish to add the student to.
-The Tutor then requests to add this student to this lesson by providing the indices.
+3. Tutor identifies the student indices of the specific students and the lesson indices of the specific lessons to which they wish to add these students to.
+The Tutor then requests to add these students to these lessons by providing the indices.
-4. TutorAid adds the student to the lesson and displays a message to indicate that it has been done.
+4. TutorAid adds the students to the lessons and displays a success message for each successful addition.

 Use case ends.